Lam Sơn uprising: Aftermath

 The recognition from the Ming dynasty brought about a period of stability in the diplomatic relations between Đại Việt and China.
 In an effort to recreate the relationship of the Trần era, the Ming adopted a policy of reconciliation with the Later Lê dynasty, establishing a tributary system characterized by the phrase "give more but take less".
 (Note: "Give more but take less" (Hậu vãng bạc lai): A policy in China's tributary relations from the Song dynasty onward, whereby China received modest gifts from vassal states but reciprocated with far more lavish and valuable rewards.
 This policy emphasized ritual propriety and diplomatic symbolism, prioritizing sincerity and the demonstration of imperial benevolence over material gains from subordinate states.)
 This system was primarily a ceremonial exchange that prioritized ritual over material gain.
 Although Đại Việt participated in China's tributary system as a vassal state, it maintained complete independence in all other aspects.
-The Later Lê court followed a regular tributary policy towards the Ming, adhering to diplomatic protocols similar to those of the Trần period.
-Envoys were frequently sent from Đại Việt to China for purposes such as expressing gratitude, offering congratulations, or conveying condolences.
-Each new Lê monarch had to seek investiture from the Ming emperor to legitimize their rule.
-In return, the Ming emperor would send envoys to confer titles and bestow robes and silk upon the Lê ruler.
-However, in practice, the Lê rulers continued the policy of "Emperor at home, king abroad" that was followed by previous dynasties like the Lý and Trần.
+In practice, the Lê rulers continued the policy of "Emperor at home, king abroad" that was followed by previous dynasties like the Lý and Trần.
 This meant that they styled themselves as "king" in diplomatic relations with the northern court, but ruled domestically and among neighboring states as "emperor".
-This tributary relationship remained stable throughout the Early Lê period.
-It was only when Mạc Đăng Dung overthrew Lê Cung Hoàng and established the Mạc dynasty that bilateral relations became strained, but open war between the two nations never broke out.